abhigyan709/dsalgo/OOPS_CONCEPT/OOP Principles/OOPS_Concepts.md

 The class_program_4.py shows how we can add additional attributes to the object this also shows how we can add them to particular obejcts particular attributes for particular objects

+**assigning v/s updating**
+you can also update the values of an existing attribute using the dot operator.
+For example refer to the version 5: class_program_5.py.